University of Technology Sydney

 Teaching and learning strategies

-This subject is delivered through a combination of recorded lectures, practical tutorial activities and online modules for pre-class preparation.
+This subject is delivered through a combination of live and recorded lectures, practical tutorial activities and online modules for pre-class preparation.
 Recorded weekly lectures explore key subject themes, scholarly research and the latest industry trends in an Australian and global context.
-Classes develop students’ hands-on technical skills (including interviewing and editing), highlight best practice and provide students with individual feedback from tutors about their own story choices, provoking discussion and debate.
-To enhance their learning, students discuss lectures, industry exemplars, readings and their own story ideas and research, hear from industry guest lecturers and analyse contemporary case studies on the use of long form, text and photojournalism in industry.
+Classes develop students’ hands-on technical skills (including interviewing and editing), highlight best practice and provide students with in class peer-to-peer discussion and debate about their own story choices.
+To enhance their learning, students discuss lectures, industry exemplars, readings and their own story ideas and research, hear from industry guest lecturers and analyse contemporary case studies on the use of long form, text, photojournalism and multimedia in industry.
 Students will, at times, work in groups but the emphasis will be on the individual acquisition of industry-oriented skills and knowledge.
 Students receive formative feedback on their assessments.

 Content (topics)